miseon119/whylearn.github.io/test/avatar.md

 - Fully Connected Layer: It splits into two separate FC-blocks.
     - Predicting the class-scores for the proposed object, e.g. output size [N, 81]
     - Box-coordinates for the proposed object, e.g. output size [N, 4 * C] or [N,(x,y,w,h) * C]
+- `N` is number of objects proposed by the Region-Proposal Layer.
+- `C` number of classes

 ![frcnn](./images/frcnn_360.jpg)

+## Mask RCNN

+- ROI-Align Layer: It Instead of quantization, ROI-Align uses bilinear-interpolation to fill up the values in the fixed-size featuremap.
+- Final output size: [N, C, 28, 28]

 ## Human Pose Estimation